SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/resources.md

 ### Metadata Tags

-The metadata tags applied on Sumo Logic Sources.
+The metadata tags are applied to Sumo Logic Sources.

 <table>
   <tr>